vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 WHERE release_year > 2000;
 ```

-gives you the titles of all films released since the year 2000.
+gives you the titles of all films released after the year 2000.

 What types of data can be filtered using `WHERE`?
 *** =instructions
-- Numeric data
+- Only numeric data
-- Textual data
+- Only text data
-- Numeric and textual data
+- Both numeric and text data
 - None of the above

 *** =hint